-Peru has beaches, mountains, rainforest, ancient sites and modern cities.
-But if you want to brag about seeing all its places, you have to get there first.
+Peru has beaches, mountains, rainforest, cloud-forests, ancient sites and modern cities.
+But if you want to brag about seeing all its spots, you have to get there first.
 And therein lies the fun!
+Here’s a quick guide to getting around.

 Story by Colin Quinn